etnichols/etnichols.github.io/src/pages/2017-10-15---blog-redesign-with-gatsby/index.md

 [Gatsby-remark-images][6] allows you to directly include images within your Markdown posts.
 If you want even more control over images on your site, consider using the [gatsby-transformer-sharp][8], which is basically a wrapper around the Sharp image processing library.

 ## Adding other file types (gatsby-remark-copy-linked-files)
-*What if I .gif or .pdf files in my site?* [Gatsby-remark-copy-linked-files][18] will make your dreams come true.
+*What if I use .gif or .pdf files within my site?* [Gatsby-remark-copy-linked-files][18] will make your dreams come true.
 I mean, it will make your GIFs and PDFs work when referenced in your posts.
 Like this one.

 ![](dumblerage.gif)